Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Stock broker vs. brokerage

 Brokerages are firms or companies that are licensed to execute trades.
-Stock brokers are employed by brokerages the same way that financial advisors are employed by banks.
-Stock brokers execute trades through a brokerage firm on behalf of their clients.
+Stock brokers are employed by those brokerages to execute trades on behalf of their clients.

 What is a full-service broker?